Difference Between AAS and AS

 Students with an AS degree can transfer their credits without losing anything from a two-year community college to four years institution.

-If you have an AS degree, then you can work in your chosen field and complete your desired bachelor’s degree according to your convenient time.
+If you have an AS degree, you can work in your chosen field and complete your desired bachelor’s degree at your convenience.

-If a student achieves credits for social work such as counselling people with drug or alcohol addiction, then those earned credits of the student can get transferred to a degree of Bachelor of Social Work.
+If a student achieves credits for social work, such as counselling people with drug or alcohol addiction, then those earned credits the student can get transferred to a degree of Bachelor of Social Work.

 This degree extends the first-hand experience to learn theories and skills for working with specific groups such as children, adults, alcoholics and drug abusers.
 Students get offered two semesters along with internships.